Stellarium/stellarium/.github/issue_template.md

 If you want to report a bug, please make sure to update and verify the bug still exists in the current version.
-In this case please also check current beta builds from http://stellarium.org If bug still persists, delete text above down to and including this line and fill in:
+In this case please also check current beta builds from http://stellarium.org

+If the bug still persists, give your issue a clear, short title, delete text above down to and including this line and fill in:

 ### Expected Behaviour